Hib is a severe bacterial infection which occurs mostly in babies and children under the age of 5 years.

 How can I prevent getting Hib?

 The best way to not get Hib is to get immunized.
 The Hib vaccine is safe.
 It is much safer to get the vaccine than to get the disease.
-When you get immunized you help to protect others as well.
+When you get immunized, you help protect others as well.

 Who should get the Hib vaccine?